SublimeText/Ceedling/README.md

 ### Messages
-Append `ms` to a shortcut to access the message variant.
+Append `m` to a trigger to access the message variant.

 ## Todo